Building Coq Projects¶

 directory

-of the Coq installation) differs from that generally used for the project source tree.
+of the Rocq installation) differs from that generally used for the project source tree.

 The installed directory structure omits the pathname given in the -R